ericom-gideon/docs/docs/getstarted/how_to_deploy_an_app.md

 page_description: Knowledge base article to instruct users how to deplpy a Rails app on Ninefold
 page_keywords:    deployment ninefold rails deploy started start begin heroku

-## How to Deploy an App on Ninefold
+## How to deploy an app on Ninefold

 #### Overview